 Our Torah reading for this week ostensibly starts out talking about rules for military engagement.
 “When you go out to war against your enemies,” begins the parasha.
 A Chassidic teaching holds that the Torah is not speaking only of doing battle against military opponents.
 The Torah is also directing us to do battle with ourselves by warring against our inherent selfishness, lust, rage, pride, laziness and envy.
 It is a person who subdues and masters his or her “Yetzer Ha-Rah” his or her “evil inclination” who is the true hero.

 Another model of heroism is the “Eshet Chayil”, or “Woman of Valor”.
 The text is from the Book of Proverbs.
 “Valor”, as a synonym for heroism, is defined as “courage in the face of a challenge”.
 Now the text could have chosen any number of heroines in the Bible to use as examples of the heroic woman.
 It could have chosen the story of Devorah, as a model of heroism.
-Devorah was judge who heard her cases under a palm tree.
+Devorah was a judge who heard her cases under a palm tree.
 She led an army against the Canaanites, who were oppressing her people.
 Or they could have sung the praises of Yael, who worked up the courage to kill the Canaanite general, Sisera after he sought refuge in her tent.
 It could have chosen Esther, who risked her life to save her people.
 But the author of Eshet Chayil chose none of these extraordinary women as the model of a hero.
-Instead, an Eshet Chayil, a “Heroic Woman is described as a woman who is trustworthy, industrious, generous, wise and modest”.
+Instead, an Eshet Chayil, a “Heroic Woman” is described as a woman who is trustworthy, industrious, generous, wise and modest”.

 The final model of a hero that I want to share is found in the Book of Deuteronomy.
 Moses describes G-d as “Ha-el Ha-Gadol Ha-Gibor ve Ha-Norah – Great, Heroic and Awe-inspiring.
 Following that description are the words, “who shows no favor and takes no bribe, but upholds the cause of the fatherless and the widow, and befriends the stranger, providing him with food and clothing.”
 According to this model of heroism, a hero is one who resists the temptation to enrich himself by acting unjustly, and who extends protection to the most vulnerable members of society – the orphan, the widow, the poor and the stranger.